If you are trying to save money, cutting out a few monthly expenses can make a big difference. Here are 12 household expenses you should cut in 2021.

 You CAN lower your electric bill with a little effort.
 Make sure you are using energy-efficient light bulbs and appliances.
 Use automated timers to shut off lights and electronics when not in use.
 Unplug items when not in use, and make sure the family is more aware of their usage.
 Every bit helps.
 Here are some easy ways to save money on your electric bill.

 With everything available online these days, paying for these newspaper and magazine subscriptions can be another expense you just don’t need.
 Go paperless and you will cut back on expenses and paper waste at the same time.
-Do you like to hold a magazine in your hands, then borrow them from your local library.
+Do you like to hold a magazine in your hands?
+Then borrow magazines and newspapers from your local library.

 Going paperless is an easy way to cut back household expenses.
 Try letting go of household paper products like paper towels, plastic baggies, and napkins.
 By using cloth and reusable versions you can not only reduce waste but save money too.
 Here are 7 ways to use fewer paper products.